MicrosoftDocs/customer-insights/ci-docs/engagement-insights/manage-environments-workspaces.md

 1. Select **Add members** to give access and [assign roles](user-roles.md).
 Currently, only **Workspace admin** is available.

-1. If you set up a [connection to audience insights](configure-connections.md), you can select **Allow access to profile data** to allow the member to see reports based on user profiles
+1. If you set up a [connection to audience insights](configure-connections.md), you can select **Allow access to profile data** to allow the member to see reports based on [user profiles](profile-reports.md).

 1. Select **Add members** to add them to your workspace.